de-dh/ESP32-Cheap-Yellow-Display-Micropython-LVGL/README.md

-> [!NOTE]
-> This repositry is meant to show you how to quickly get LVGL under Micropython on the Cheap-Yellow-Display working and save you some time and pain.
-> Everyone is welcome to contribute to this repositry and share his / her knowledge.

 > [!WARNING]
 > All demo programs were tested with the pre-built firmware linked in this repositry using **LVGL version 8.3.6.** and **Micropython version 1.19.1.**
-> The demo programs may be incompatible with other versions of LVGL / MPY.
+> The demo programs might be incompatible with other versions of LVGL / MPY.

 # CYD2-MPY-LVGL

 ## Introduction

+This repositry is meant to show you how to quickly set up LVGL under Micropython on the Cheap-Yellow-Display and save you some time and pain.
+Everyone is welcome to contribute to this repositry and share his / her knowledge.

 <img align="right"  src="doc/CYD1.jpg" width="250" height="auto" />

 The [Cheap Yellow Display](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display/tree/main) (CYD) aka ESP32-2432S028 is a low-cost device comprised of a ESP32-WROOM equipped with a
-ILI9431 2.8' Display and a xpt2046 resistive touch pad and some more peripherals.
-It can be found on AliExpress for 7$ - 15$ depending on the seller and available promotions.
+ILI9431 2.8' Display, a xpt2046 resistive touch pad and some more peripherals.
+It can be found on AliExpress for 7$ - 15$ depending on the seller and available promotions (even 0,99 € with new user discount).
 In my opinion, this combination is great for GUI development for small IOT projects.

 However, getting LVGL + MPY to work on the CYD(2) was very time-consuming and annoying.
 This documentation might save you a lot of time which I wasted.